hannesrabo/cassandra-strict-slo/CONTRIBUTING.md

 # Git

 This describes the workflow when working with git and the repo.
+This may be up to debate if there are any suggestions.
+It is nice with continuous improvements.

 ## Setup